 When it comes to the Greeks, the discussion begins with the most widely used of them all: delta.
 This is the sensitivity of an options price to the change in the price of the underlying asset.
 For instance, delta would measure how much the theoretical value of a call option on XYZ Company stock would change, given a change in the value of XYZ stock.

-It’s not all that important to know how to calculate delta (see the sidebar if you’d like to know how).
+It’s not all that important to know how to calculate delta.
 In fact, many trading programs perform this calculation for you and it can be found in your Fidelity options trading platform for individual contracts.

 How might a trader interpret delta?
 There are actually a few different ways to use it.
 A 0.75 delta suggests that the price of the option will gain or lose $0.75 on a dollar move for the underlying asset.
 Let’s look at an example.
 Suppose that XYZ Company is trading at $40 and the 37.50 call costs $3.
 If the stock were to increase to $41, the 0.75 delta implies that the theoretical call option price should increase to $3.75.
 For each dollar move in the underlying asset, the option price would approximately move by the delta.